Extrusion Process: Definition, Working Principle, Types, Applications, Advantages, and Disadvantages [Notes with PDF]

 • Apart from this, in structural work, the aluminum extrusion process is used.
 This process includes doors, windows, etc. In an automotive industry, the extrusion process is also used to form the desired type of material by using brittle materials.

-• Lastly, it can be said that the extrusion process is widely used to make plastic materials.
+• Lastly, it can be said that the plastic extrusion process is widely used to make plastic materials.

-Advantages of the Extrusion Process:
+Advantages of the Extrusion Process

-Extrusion includes several advantages which are as follows;
+Extrusion includes several advantages which are as follows:

 • The extrusion process is widely used to create a complex profile of materials within the least time as compared to other metal-forming processes.